Free Audio Products

 One April in Boston Audiobook

-The audio edition of One April in Boston: The Gift of the Spyglass was updated in 2020.
+The audio edition of One April in Boston was updated in 2020 and 2024.
 Written for ages 10-13, the book teaches American history, the power of imagination, and the value of goal setting.
 It tells the tale of Ben Edwards’ early Boston ancestors and their connection to the Sons of Liberty and Paul Revere.

 In One April in Boston you’ll experience Paul Revere’s Ride and the Battles of Lexington and Concord.
 Shortly after the Declaration of Independence is read in Boston on July 18, 1776, the story transports readers into the future with fascinating connections to the Civil War, Abraham Lincoln, and World War I. The tale honors Ben’s relative Philip Edwards by revealing the gift he gave to the neighborhood children before leaving for France to fight in World War I and passing into legend.